liborjelinek/docker-dapperdox/README.md

     $ docker build -t my_docs .

-To run, choose network port and map project files to `/dapperdox` in container.
+To run, choose only free network port on your computer mapped to 3123 in container.
+Best is to use Dapperdox default port 3123.
 For example:

     $ docker run --rm --name my_docs \
             -p 3123:3123
-            -v ~/path/to/my_docs:/dapperdox \
             my_docs

 Open http://localhost:3123 in your browser and enjoy!